atufkas/progress-keeper/README.md

 ## Introduction

-This project aims to address the problem of generating **user as well as developer friendly changelog catalogues** supporting various formats, generated from various sources.
-One major goal is to **aggregate change log information based on relevance for specific audience**.
+This project aims to address the problem of generating user as well as developer friendly changelog catalogues supporting various formats, generated from various sources.
+One major goal is to **aggregate and present structured change log information based on relevance for a specific audience**.
 The implementation and specification of formats follows some best practices, recommendations and proposals like the [Conventional Commits Specification](https://conventionalcommits.org/).